mkjuergens/selective-msms/README.md

   --device cuda:0
 ```

-Predictions take about 18 GB locally.
-MC Dropout and Laplace samples can vary slightly across systems; the exact paper scores remain in `results.zip`.
+Predictions are about 18 GB.
+MC Dropout and Laplace samples can vary slightly across systems, the exact paper scores are in `results.zip`.

 For the full candidate rescoring and analysis: